docutils/docutils/sandbox/cliechti/aafigure/README.txt

             :colortag: 1:red, 2:blue

             1--->  --->2

     - ``:color: x,y,color`` but counting coordinates is no so fun

+    drawback: both are complex to implement, searching for shapes that belong together. it's also not always wanted that e.g. when a line touches a box, both have the same color

 - aafigure probably needs arguments like ``font-family``, ...